 Wrapping up

-While not digested, fiber plays a pivotal role as a vital macronutrient.
+While not digested, soluble and insoluble fiber plays a pivotal role as a vital macronutrient.
 It enhances stool bulk, fosters satiety, reduces caloric intake, acts as a prebiotic to nourish gut health, and maintains stable blood glucose levels.
 Embracing this remarkable nutrient is your gateway to a healthier, more vibrant lifestyle.

 References: